gallenc/kuwaiba-examples-1/workup/kuwaiba-docker-compose/README.md

 Note: This project is work in progress and subject to change.

-This project containes a demonstration of modelling a network using Kuwaiba and exporting a network configuration from Kuwaiba to OpenNMS.
+This project contains a demonstration of modelling a network using Kuwaiba and exporting a network configuration from Kuwaiba to OpenNMS.
 * [Kuwaiba](https://www.kuwaiba.org/) is an open source Service Provider Inventory solution
 * [OpenNMS](https://github.com/OpenNMS/opennms) is an open source enterprise grade network manamgent platform.